FindoraNetwork/platform/components/cli2/README.md

 Note that we chose a non-confidential transfer where the amount and the asset type (AliceCoin) will be visible by all on the blockchain.

 Next we are asked if we want to spend another output.
-Indeed if Alice does not send the change (1000-6000=4000) back to her address, she will loose 4000 *AliceCoin*!
+Indeed if Alice does not send the change (1000-6000=4000) back to her address, she will loose thos 4000 *AliceCoin*!
 So we specify that we want to send the remaining *AliceCoin* back to Alice.

 ```bash